rsalz47/i-love-you-r3000/docs/GUI.md

 ```

 ## Windows
 To build on Windows, we may need some CMake generator.
-I am using Visual Studio 16 2019, one may use other CMAKE generators, e.g. Ninja, etc.
+I am using `Visual Studio 16 2019`, one may use other CMake generators, e.g. `Ninja`, etc.

 ### Build
 The `MSVC 2019` component of Qt needs to be added in order to build using VS2019.
 Use the following commands to generate `.sln` file.